-Bologna is one of the better Italian cities for remote work — the student population (approximately 85,000 at the University of Bologna, the oldest university in the Western world) creates genuine demand for working-cafe environments, costs are significantly lower than Milan or Florence, and the city has an educated, international population that is broadly comfortable with people spending extended time in cafes with laptops.
+If you’re visiting Bologna and need to keep working during your trip, you’ve picked a good city.
+Bologna is one of the most visitor-friendly Italian cities for remote work - the student population (approximately 85,000 at the University of Bologna, the oldest university in the Western world) creates genuine demand for working-cafe environments that are naturally welcoming to visitors and remote workers.
+Costs are significantly lower than Milan or Florence, and the city’s cafes are broadly comfortable with people spending extended time with laptops.

 Why Bologna works for remote workers